rice9797/MLB.TVguide/README.md

 8. IMPORTANT!! click manage lineup under the new source and void out all the channels. this will prevent channels from trying to record from the dummy channels in the m3u.
 IMPORTANT!!

-9.  if you have already created the mlbserver source inside of channels dvr, choose the manage button and select change provider, then pick existing, and select the xml of this project. if you havent made the mlbserver source in channels dvr yet, when you make the mlbserver source leave the xmltv guide data section empty. choose refresh every 3 hours.
+9.  if you have already created the mlbserver source inside of channels dvr, i have found you need to temove the custom source and remake it with nothing on the url xmltv guide data box, choose a refresh period and save. if you havent made the mlbserver source in channels dvr yet, when you make the mlbserver source leave the xmltv guide data section empty. choose refresh every 3 hours.
 11.  now you can assign the guide data to the mlbserver source from this mlb.tvguide container
 12.  choose the manage section on the mlbserver source and then choose set provider(or change provider). next choose pick existing and then choose this projects custom source name.
 13.  click manage on the mlb server again, select manage lineup, click the pencil on each team and select the teams that correspond with each other.